 From heading outdoors to explore the changing colours of nature, to filling your home with the smell of fresh, seasonal baking, this Journal post will explore the ways you can truly embrace the Autumn season this year.

-This Summer, many of us have had to spend more time in our houses than ever before.
-The circumstances have forced us to take a step back from our fast paced lives, bringing a new-found appreciation for the world around us- whether that’s the homes that have acted as our safe havens, the family and friends we’re blessed with and have missed over the last couple of months, or the natural world beyond our four walls.
+For the last few Summers, many of us have had to spend more time in our houses than ever before.
+The circumstances have forced us to take a step back from our fast paced lives, bringing a new-found appreciation for the world around us- whether that’s the homes that have acted as our safe havens, the family and friends we’re blessed with and have missed, or the natural world beyond our four walls.

 Bringing the beautiful tones and textures of Autumn into your home is a great way to surround yourself with the season.
 However, this doesn’t need to mean bright orange pumpkins or garlands of fallen leaves if that’s not your style- there are a number of ways you can introduce a subtle nod to the time of the year.

 Bring the outdoors in with a rustic display of Autumn foliage or blooms, opting for an earthy, neutral palette that will embrace the season without appearing garish.
 These can be used to embellish side tables, side boards or to create a beautiful kitchen island/dining table centre piece.

 As the undeniable Autumn icon, the pumpkin can make a great addition to your seasonal decor- but orange can be a tricky colour to work with.
 If you’re feeling creative, painted pumpkins are the perfect way to tailor your autumnal touches to suit your current colour scheme.
 Check out this how-to from our sister brand, Second Nature Kitchens to create your own beautiful decorations.